lcx366/SATQUERY/README.md

 ## Change log

+- **0.2.3 — Sep 23, 2023**

+  - Fixed the bug that when downloading TLE data from SpaceTrack, the automatically generated wrong authentication file due to incorrect user name or password input could no longer be updated.

 - **0.2.2 — Apr 24, 2023**

   - Change the method `.save()` to `.to_csv()`

   - Add methods `.discos_query()`, `.celestrak_query()`, `.objects_query()`to class SatCatalog

   - Change class `SatCatlog` to `SatCatalog`

 - **0.2.1 — Jan 4, 2023**